-When you have set up MFA in your ID.me account, you begin the sign-in process with your email address and password, then you will also enter a verification code, which has been sent to a trusted device, sometimes via a trusted phone number.
-By entering the additional code, you are verifying that you have physical possession of the device.
+When you have set up MFA in your ID.me account, you begin the sign-in process with your email address and password, then you will also enter additional credentials--often, a verification code, which has been sent to a trusted device, sometimes via a trusted phone number.

 For example, depending on how your account is set up, you may sign in to ID.me on your computer, then receive a verification code via text on your smartphone.
 Enter the code from your phone on your computer, and sign-in is complete.

 Depending on your account set-up and the partner website you are working with, you may be asked to provide MFA credentials every time you sign in, or you may be permitted to 'trust' sign-ins that come from certain devices.

 A trusted device (like a smartphone or tablet) is a device that you have used before for MFA.
 Trusted devices are used to verify your identity by displaying a verification code.

 A trusted phone number can be used to receive verification codes either by text or phone call.

 You must verify at least one trusted phone number to enroll in MFA.
 Consider verifying additional phone numbers (like a home phone, or a number used by a family member or close friend) to ensure you can access your account, even when you are away from your own trusted device.

 A verification code is a temporary code sent to a trusted device via a text message or dedicated app, like ID.me Authenticator.
 (NOTE: A verification code is different from the passcode you may use to unlock your device.)

 What is a push notification?